alexandreclem/Maze/README.md

 > **NOTE**
 >
-> You can play around with the scenario editing the input.txt file inside the **src** directory.
-Be careful when assigning the elevators because If you're in the first floor and creates a go down elevator you'll get an error, likewise if you create a go up elevator in the last floor.
+> You can play around with the scenario by editing the input.txt file inside the **src** directory.
+Be careful when assigning the elevators because If you're on the first floor and create a go-down elevator you'll get an error, likewise if you create a go-up elevator on the last floor.

 ### How to Run?

-#### Pre-Requesites
+#### Pre-Requisites
 - GCC Compiler
 - Libraries: OpenGL | GLFW | GLAD | GLM | STB